oppia/creator-documentation/docs/admins/assignskill.rst

 4. Select the question's level of difficulty—Easy, Medium or Hard—and click **Done**.
 If there were :ref:`rubrics <rubrics>` written for these levels when the skill was created, you will see them here.

 5. The **Question Editor** box opens.
 This works just like an :ref:`Exploration Editor <createcontent>` where you can create questions, add interactions, responses and feedback.
+At least one of the answer groups must be marked as correct.
 You also have to add a hint in order to publish the question.
+For some interactions like **Text Input**, you will be required to add a *solution* to the hint, which must correspond with one of the correct answer groups.

 When you have finished creating the question, click |publishquestion|.

 .. |publishquestion| image:: /images/publish_question.png
                      :scale: 40 %